-According to the US Centers for Disease Control and Prevention, obesity is an epidemic in this country.
-But being obese doesn’t mean you have to be a statistic.
+Understanding Chronic Obesity: According to the US Centers for Disease Control and Prevention, obesity is an epidemic in this country.
+But being higher weight doesn’t mean you have to be a statistic.
 Taking control of your weight can lower your risk of serious health problems such as type 2 diabetes, heart disease, and stroke.

 What is chronic obesity?

-Christopher Ibikunle, MD, and the highly skilled team at Atlanta Body Institute are dedicated to helping people lose weight, regain their health, and live their best lives.
+Christopher Ibikunle, MD, and the highly skilled team at IBI Healthcare Institute dedicate themselves to helping people lose weight, regain their health, and live their best lives.
 They aim to educate and support their patients while offering bariatric surgical options that help them reach their weight loss goals sooner.

 Don’t wait until it’s too late

-If you’re obese and don’t seek to lose weight, you may not only be shortening your lifespan but increasing your risk of cancer and other serious health conditions, including:
+If you’re higher weight and don’t seek to lose weight, you may not only be shortening your lifespan but increasing your risk of cancer and other serious health conditions, including:

 - High blood pressure – your body has to work harder to circulate your blood